munnep/tfe_fdo_microshift/README.md

 `terraform destroy` will not destroy the cloudflare tunnel.
 You will need to delete this manually with the command shown after the apply.
 Default is `cloudflared tunnel delete tfe-tunnel`.

-Also the minikube cluster must be deleted manually.
-`minikube delete -p tfe`